-Ayurvedic Medicine: An Introduction
+Ayurvedic Medicine: In Depth

 Ayurvedic medicine (also called Ayurveda) is one of the world’s oldest medical systems.
 It originated in India more than 3,000 years ago and remains one of the country’s traditional health care systems.
 Its concepts about health and disease promote the use of herbal compounds, special diets, and other unique health practices.
 India’s government and other institutes throughout the world support clinical and laboratory research on Ayurvedic medicine, within the context of the Eastern belief system.
-But Ayurvedic medicine is not widely studied as part of conventional (Western) medicine.
+But Ayurvedic medicine isn’t widely studied as part of conventional (Western) medicine.
 This fact sheet provides a general overview of Ayurvedic medicine and suggests sources for additional information.

 - Is Ayurvedic medicine safe?